MLDS-software/WordGraph/README.md

 The dashboard can be used as a stand-alone application, ie. it can be deployed as a web application, or as a jupyter server extension to switch back and forth between the application and the jupyter notebook while personalizing the pipeline.

 ## Demo
-The final WordGraph pipeline application is introduced below :
+The final WordGraph pipeline application is introduced below (a complete demonstration video of the package is provided at https://youtu.be/VOttfnXdXIA) :

 ![demo](assets/demo.gif)